 Mayotte has had a special status since 1976.
 Initially a territorial collectivity of the Republic of France, the process of rapprochement with France has continued and it acquired the status of a departmental collectivity in 2001 and has become the 101st French department in 2011 and the 5th overseas department.
 As from 1st January 2014, Mayotte will acquire the status of 'outermost region'.

 According to a census in 2007, there were around 186,500 citizens on Mayotte.
 The population increases by an average of 3.1%.

-On an economic level, the public administration sector is the primary contributor to Mayotte's wealth.
-GDP rose to EUR 910 million in 2005 and a recorded average growth of 10% (for the period 2001 - 2005, the period for which data is available).
-GDP works out at EUR 5,200 per head of population (figure for 2005).
-According to the NESSI report from 2010, there are around 10,000 companies in Mayotte, most of which are working in the commercial sector, followed by agriculture and services.
+On an economic level, the public administration sector is the primary contributor to Mayotte's wealth (50.5% of GDP).
+GDP rose to EUR 1 396 million in 2009 and a recorded average growth of 11% for the period 2005 - 2009.
+This compares with an average growth of 10% for the period 2001-2005..
+According to the NESSI 2013 report, there are around 10 000 companies in Mayotte, most of which are working in the commercial sector, followed by agriculture and services.